ucdavis-bioinformatics-training/2019-Winter-Bioinformatics_Command_Line_and_R_Prerequisites_Workshop/Advanced_CLI/bioworkflow.md

 ---

 **3\.** Now, let's run it.
-We are going to use our subsetted raw input files, we are going to specify gzipped, fastq output, a prefix for the output files, and a stats log file that gives us statistics about the state of the reads before and after the command.
+We are going to use our subsetted raw input files, fastq output prefix, and a stats log file that gives us statistics about the state of the reads before and after the command.
 We are going to use the "--no-orphans" option to make things easier so that we only have to deal with a pair of files per sample.

-	hts_AdapterTrimmer -F --read1-input ../00-RawData/C61subset/C61subset_S67_L006_R1_001.fastq.gz --read2-input ../00-RawData/C61subset/C61subset_S67_L006_R2_001.fastq.gz --gzip-output --no-orphans --fastq-output --prefix C61_trimmed --stats-file C61.stats.log
+	hts_AdapterTrimmer -F --read1-input ../00-RawData/C61subset/C61subset_S67_L006_R1_001.fastq.gz --read2-input ../00-RawData/C61subset/C61subset_S67_L006_R2_001.fastq.gz --no-orphans --fastq-output C61_trimmed --stats-file C61.stats.log

 Take a look at the stats log file output: